 Webcam Color Test — Check Your Camera's Colour Balance

 Click Start Color Test to analyse your webcam's colour balance in real time.
 The tool samples your live camera feed to measure red, green, and blue channel levels, detect colour casts, and check for white balance issues.
 Get a quick read on whether your camera is reproducing accurate colours or showing a warm, cool, or tinted bias.
 Use the webcam viewer for full device specifications.
+The free webcam fps checker measures actual FPS delivered to the browser — not the rated spec.

 Red